kHarshit/kHarshit.github.io/_posts/2020-01-17-color-and-color-spaces-in-computer-vision.md

 ## Chromaticity

-Imagine you're looking at a red apple in sunlight.
-Now imagine the same apple in shadow, it's darker, but your brain still recognizes it as the same red.
+Imagine you're looking at a <span class="color-red">red</span> apple in sunlight.
+Now imagine the same apple in shadow, it's darker, but your brain still recognizes it as the same <span class="color-red">red</span>.
 You instinctively separate the apple's **intrinsic color** from the amount of light hitting it. **Chromaticity** is the mathematical version of this separation: it describes the "color quality" of a pixel independently of its brightness.

 The simplest form is **rg chromaticity**, which normalizes RGB values by their total intensity: